This ‘father of the internet’ still isn’t completely sold on 5G

 FC: Are there any sort of IoT advances that you think will be made possible by 5G that we just can’t do today, whether it’s because 4G LTE needs too much power or the latency is too much of a problem?

-VC: The power issue is is quite real, because an IoT device that needs connectivity all the time for some reason–if it’s a monitoring system, for example, constantly reporting—then low power is really important.
+VC: The power issue is quite real, because an IoT device that needs connectivity all the time for some reason—if it’s a monitoring system, for example, constantly reporting—then low power is really important.
 And so it doesn’t matter whether it’s 5G or something else.
 What matters is that the power be as low as possible.

 When I think about health monitoring, for example, that’s the first thing I think.
 I don’t see 5G being necessarily the solution to everything, for the same reason I don’t think bitcoin and blockchain are the solutions to everything either.